awsdocs/aws-proton-administrator-guide/doc_source/ag-env-account-connections.md

 + You need an environment account connection for each environment that you want to provision in an environment account\.
 + For information about environment account connection quotas, see [AWS Proton quotas](ag-limits.md)\.

+**Tagging**

+In the environment account, use the console or the AWS CLI to view and manage environment account connection customer managed tags\.
+AWS managed tags *aren't* generated for environment account connections\.
+For more information, see [AWS Proton tagging](https://docs.aws.amazon.com/proton/latest/adminguide/resources.html)\.

 ## Create an environment in one account and provision its infrastructure in another account<a name="ag-env-account-connections-create-env"></a>

 To create and provision an environment from a single management account, set up an environment account for an environment that you plan to create\.